“Seriously, Jamie? A flannel shirt? On the first day of school?” asked Lucy, as she glanced at me with mocking disappointment.

 We stared at each other for a while and then I broke into a run, slamming straight into Lucy and Clara as I pulled them into a hug.
 It was the first day of senior year, but I didn’t feel any different when I got out of my truck and found my two best friends waiting for me in front of the school building.
 I had spent the entire summer in Nevada with my grandparents so I hadn’t seen Lucy and Clara in over three months.
 I really missed them, since they were pretty much the only friends that I had.

 The thunderous rumble of a motorcycle engine startled all three of us, and we turned our heads to find Luke Archer making his grandest first-day-of-school-entrance yet.
-The jocks cheered and the girls started chanting Luke’s name when he parked his newest means of transportation right in front of the building, a fancy Harley-Davidson that probably cost twice as much as my truck.
+The jocks and girls cheered when he parked his newest means of transportation right in front of the building, a fancy Harley-Davidson that probably cost twice as much as my truck.
 He took off his helmet, shook his hair, and the crowd went crazy.

 Luke Archer was the quarterback of the football team, and was legendary around Roseville since he was the reason we made it to States last year.
 He was also very, very gorgeous.
 I suppressed the urge to roll my eyes when Summer Merrick, his girlfriend, wrapped her arms around his neck and kissed him right there in front of everyone.
 What a show-off.
 The entire town knew how good she and Luke looked together.
 They were the typical It-couple that you read about or see on T.V.: The QB and the cheerleader, ruling the school together with the popular people.

 “Let’s get to class.
 I have Banks first period and I don’t want to get on his bad side,” said Clara, tugging at the sleeve of my shirt.
 Lucy and I laughed at the absurdity of what she said.
 Clara was one of the smartest, brightest kids at school: every teacher at Roseville High adored her.